Parable #27. Lowliest seat at the Feast:

 Therefore, our Messiah encourages us to be far-sighted; to think ahead far into the future; even toward eternity.
 What will your status be in the future messianic age and eternity?
 We are instructed to look to the future where a life of humble service will be celebrated on the day of the resurrection of the righteous and where a life of self-service will not.

-As a follow-up comment about the wisdom of humility and the folly of self-promotion the Master, our Rabbi from heaven, once again reminds us – his fellow Yehudim – of the importance of our obeying Adonai our Father and our God’s mitzvah of hospitality:
+As a follow-up comment about the wisdom of humility and the folly of self-promotion the Master, our Rabbi from heaven, once again reminds us – his fellow Yehudim – of the importance of our obeying Adonai our God’s mitzvah of hospitality:

 כאשר אתה עורך סעודת צהרים או סעודת ערב, אל תקרא לידידיך, אף לא לאחיך וקרוביך ולא לשכניך העשירים, שמא יזמינוך גם הם וזה יהיה גמולך. כשאתה עורך משתה הזמן את העניים, את בעלי המום, את הפסחים והעורים. ואשריך שאין להם לגמל לך, כי בתחית הצדיקים ישלם לך. פ